milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Chrome Enterprise Premium Integration with Chrome Browser Cloud Management, which enables malware, phishing, and data leakage protection for managed Chrome browsers.
 Other features listed at; https://chromeenterprise.google/products/chrome-enterprise-premium/ or a successor URL.

-Cloud Identity Services: Cloud Identity Services are the services and editions as described at:; https://cloud.google.com/terms/identity/user-features.html or such other URL as Google may provide.
+Cloud Identity Services: Cloud Identity Services are the services and editions as described at: https://cloud.google.com/terms/identity/user-features.html or such other URL as Google may provide.

 Firebase App Check: Firebase App Check provides a service that can help protect access to your APIs with platform specific attestation that helps verify app identity and device integrity.